bbyxkx/my-dotfiles/README.md

 # my first rice
 # note
-## the .config IS THE WAYBAR i made some mistake, please ignore the waybar file.
+- i didn't make this for everyone, just for my and some of my friends(i have no friends at all)
+- you won't get the image for fastfetch when git clone, maybe choose one yourself or add logo :). i'll leave the link to wallpaper at the end. thanks
+- i still have a lot of stuff to do, but don't really know.
+## everything ok now
-- save it here so if i miss arch when i change to void, i can go back
+- save it here so if i miss arch when i change to void, i can go back(i'm too lazy to change tho)
 ## System info
 - distro: Archlinux
 - WM: hyprland